-- (1) For an end product that does not consist wholly or predominantly of iron or steel or a combination of both- - (i) An unmanufactured end product mined or produced in the United States; - (ii) An end product manufactured in the United States, if- - (A) The cost of its components mined, produced, or manufactured in the United States exceeds 55 percent of the cost of all its components.
+- (1) For an end product that does not consist wholly or predominantly of iron or steel or a combination of both- - (i) An unmanufactured end product mined or produced in the United States; - (ii) An end product manufactured in the United States, if- - (A)The cost of its components mined, produced, or manufactured in the United States exceeds 60 percent of the cost of all its components, except that the percentage will be 65 percent for items delivered in calendar years 2024 through 2028 and 75 percent for items delivered starting in calendar year 2029.
 Components of foreign origin of the same class or kind as those that the agency determines are not mined, produced, or manufactured in sufficient and reasonably available commercial quantities of a satisfactory quality are treated as domestic.
 Components of unknown origin are treated as foreign.
 Scrap generated, collected, and prepared for processing in the United States is considered domestic; or - (B) The end product is a COTS item; or - (2) For an end product that consists wholly or predominantly of iron or steel or a combination of both, an end product manufactured in the United States, if the cost of foreign iron and steel constitutes less than 5 percent of the cost of all the components used in the end product.
 The cost of foreign iron and steel includes but is not limited to the cost of foreign iron or steel mill products (such as bar, billet, slab, wire, plate, or sheet), castings, or forgings utilized in the manufacture of the end product and a good faith estimate of the cost of all foreign iron or steel components excluding COTS fasteners.
 Iron or steel components of unknown origin are treated as foreign.
 If the end product contains multiple components, the cost of all the materials used in such end product is calculated in accordance with the definition of "cost of components".